Where UNESCO Heritage Meets Alpine Wilderness

 Breakfast at the hotel

-Transfer to Portorož
+Transfer to Ljubljana

-Check-in at your hotel
+Check-in at the hotel in Ljubljana

 Day 6